Planning to apply to business school in 2022 (or beyond)? Get started now with Personal MBA Coach’s 2022 MBA Planning tips.

 3) Activities should fit with your profile

 Not sure what your gaps are?
-Need advice on where to begin or how to build a strong extracurricular profile?
+Need advice on where to begin or how to choose the best extracurriculars for MBA applications?
 Personal MBA Coach can help!
 This is the perfect time to get started and have our personal one-on-one support through the entire process, including crafting your extracurricular strategy!

 About Personal MBA Coach: